Academic Advising/Support; Academic Standing

 Readmission in Warning or Probation Standing

 Students that have withdrawn from the university while on Academic Warning or Academic Probation may request to be readmitted by contacting the ASC.
 An advisor in the ASC will discuss and assist with the Application for Readmission.
 Students will be admitted back to the institution and remain in the academic standing they were on upon withdrawing.
 These students may be required to meet additional requirements upon readmission to ensure overall success.
 If a student is re-entering in a different catalog year, they may be subject to any new catalog requirements and/or catalog and program changes.
-Readmitted students are subject to the tuition rate that is equivalent to the fixed-tuition rate paid by the entering class of students at the time of re-admittance.
+Readmitted students are subject to the tuition rate paid by the entering class of students at the time of re-admittance.

 Readmission following Academic Review